menu

 Demographics

-The citizens of Joliet are slightly better educated than the national average of 21.84% for all cities and towns, with 23.96% of adults in Joliet having a bachelor's degree or advanced degree.
+The education level of Joliet citizens is a little higher than the average for US cities and towns: 23.96% of adults in Joliet have at least a bachelor's degree.

 The per capita income in Joliet in 2022 was $30,668, which is middle income relative to Montana and the nation.
 This equates to an annual income of $122,672 for a family of four.
 However, Joliet contains both very wealthy and poor people as well.